riddle-com/php-client-sdk/README.md

 **Note**: The webhook signature key is not required - if it's not given the signature validation will be skipped.

-### Build riddles
+### Build basic Riddles

-You can also build riddles via the API.Please note that this feature is currently in-beta and is expected to be expanded in the future.
+You can also build Riddles via the API.Please note that this feature is currently in-beta and is expected to be expanded in the future.

 Please drop us any feedback you have on this feature via support chat on [riddle.com](https://www.riddle.com) or send us an email @ [hello@riddle.com](mailto:hello@riddle.com)!